Budget | Definition, Explanation, and Classification With Examples

-(A) Functions involved;
+(A) Functions involved

-(B) Conditions (on which these are based);
+(B) Conditions (on which these are based)

-(D) Activity levels.
+(D) Activity levels

-(A) Classification of Budgets on the basis of functions
+(A) Classification of Budgets on the Basis of Functions

-(i) Functional Budgets and (ii) Master Budget.
+(i) Functional budgets and (ii) a master budget.

 (1) Sales Budget

-C. Bros. plans to sell product 1 throughout the year at a price of $10 a unit and product 2 at a price of $20 a unit.
+C. Bros. plans to sell product 1 throughout the year at $10 a unit and product 2 at $20 a unit.

 Prepare a budget incorporating the given information.